What are free trade agreements?

 - reduced import costs for Australian businesses and consumers alike.

-- providing new or better access to markets for services exports
+- new or better access to markets for services exports

-- guaranteeing existing services access in some areas
+- guarantees of existing services access in some areas

-- reducing regulatory barriers in different service sectors,
+- reduced regulatory barriers in different service sectors

 Explore the Agreements - Filters are availble to sort agreements